bigchaindb/site/_src/_guides/tutorial-car-telemetry-app.md

 }
 ```

 As a next step, you need to generate a `CREATE` transaction to link the defined asset to the user Alice.
-There are three stepts to post this transaction in BigchainDB, first you create it, then sign it and then send it.
+There are three steps to post this transaction in BigchainDB, first you create it, then sign it and then send it.
 There are different methods for each step:

 ```js
 function createCar() {